alexdrk14/alexdrk14/README.md

 ## Hi there,👋

-I'm a Research Assistant at the Distributed Computing Systems and Cybersecurity (DiSCS) Laboratory of the Institute of Computer Science of the Foundation for Research and Technology - Hellas (ICS-FORTH) and a Researcher at the Technical University of Crete (TUC).
-My research interests include Machine Learning, Natural Language Processing, and Data Analytics.
+I'm a AI Consultant at the Distributed Computing Systems and Cybersecurity (DiSCS) Laboratory of the Institute of Computer Science of the Foundation for Research and Technology - Hellas (ICS-FORTH) and a R&D Engineer at the Technical University of Crete (TUC).
+My research interests include Machine Learning, Natural Language Processing, Explainable AI and Data Analytics.

 [![Visit my website](https://img.shields.io/badge/Visit%20my%20website-blue?style=for-the-badge&logo=web)](https://www.csd.uoc.gr/~shevtsov/)
 <!--